 are potentially available for comparison.
 While women are encouraged to

 recruit their male relatives to provide Y-DNA, they must NOT attach a

-female name to a male DNA sample, as this causes untold confusion.
+female name or a female photograph to a male DNA sample, as this causes untold confusion and

 Under absolutely no circumstances should you confuse your matches by

-giving a DNA kit the name of a real person other than the person whose
+giving a DNA kit the name of a real person (of either gender) other than the person whose

 DNA it represents.